ratanachh/npa/docs/tasks/samples/UPDATE-SUMMARY.md

 ## 🎯 Key Alignments Made

 ### 1. **Query Language Terminology**
-- ✅ Changed from "JPQL" to "CPQL" for Phase 1.3
+- [Completed] Changed from "JPQL" to "CPQL" for Phase 1.3
-- ✅ Noted that enhanced CPQL is planned for Phase 2.3
+- [Completed] Noted that enhanced CPQL is planned for Phase 2.3
-- ✅ Emphasized CPQL is lightweight, Dapper-powered
+- [Completed] Emphasized CPQL is lightweight, Dapper-powered

 ### 2. **Database Provider Alignment**
-- ✅ Updated all samples to use **PostgreSQL** (completed)
+- [Completed] Updated all samples to use **PostgreSQL** (completed)
-- ✅ Noted SQL Server provider is **in progress** (Phase 1.4)
+- [Completed] Noted SQL Server provider is **in progress** (Phase 1.4)
-- ✅ BasicUsage needs update to use PostgreSQL
+- [Completed] BasicUsage needs update to use PostgreSQL

 ### 3. **Feature Status Clarity**
-- ✅ Added warning banners to all "planned" features
+- [Completed] Added warning banners to all "planned" features
-- ✅ Clearly marked Phase 2-6 as **NOT YET IMPLEMENTED**
+- [Completed] Clearly marked Phase 2-6 as **NOT YET IMPLEMENTED**
-- ✅ Updated progress tracking (3 Ready, 1 In Progress, 23 Planned)
+- [Completed] Updated progress tracking (3 Ready, 1 In Progress, 23 Planned)

 ### 4. **Dapper Integration Emphasis**
-- ✅ Emphasized NPA is built on Dapper throughout
+- [Completed] Emphasized NPA is built on Dapper throughout
-- ✅ Highlighted performance focus
+- [Completed] Highlighted performance focus
-- ✅ Made clear this is a lightweight ORM
+- [Completed] Made clear this is a lightweight ORM

 ---